arcayn/rpg-econbot/README.md

 ## Pages Commands
 Scriba's pages allow you to keep track of any numerical values of your party.
 General syntax is:
- - `!scriba p <pageName> <command>` where command is the command + arguments and pageName is the page to operate on The commands which follow this syntx are:
+ - `!scriba p <pageName> <command>` where command is the command + arguments and pageName is the page to operate on

+The commands which follow this syntax are:
  - `create` creates a new page
  - `remove` removes selected page
  - `toggle <property>` toggles the value of a property for selected page.
 Available properties are: